hiptest/hiptest-publisher/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ---
-name: Bug fix
+name: New feature
-about: Fix an existing bug in Hiptest-publisher
+about: Add a new feature to Hiptest-publisher
 title: ''
 labels: New feature
 assignees: ''